cokasaki/website/content/slides/spacetime-feb-2020/index.md

 ## Motivation

 - Pollution
-	- Say, PCBs
-	- Measure PCB concentration in the Duwamish
+	- Say, PCBs in the Duwamish
 	- Where did it come from?
 	- Easy case: point source
 		- Measure all pipe outlets
-		- Use regularization method for unknown point source
+		- Use regularization method for unknown source
 	- Hard case: non-point source
 		- ???